Washington Child Custody Attorney

 In most states – Washington included – joint custody is an option.
 The court, however, will consider the best interest of the child to determine the most appropriate course of action for child custody.
 Experienced legal representation is critical to establishing the child’s best interests before the court.
 The Washington child custody attorney at LaCoste Law can provide the expert representation you need.

 Making things even more dicey, grandparents do have visitation rights they can fight for in the state of Washington.

 If you or a loved one is going through a custody battle and need a Washington child custody attorney, contact LaCoste Law.

 Parenting Plans in Washington State

-So, when you go to court, the goal of the family law judge is to decide which parenting plan is in the child’s best interests.
+A Washington child custody attorney can help you prepare a proposed parenting plan.
+When you go to court, the goal of the family law judge is to decide which parenting plan is in the child’s best interests.

 In most cases, the judge will award primary custody to the parent who attended to most of the child’s needs prior to the divorce/separation.
 The state does encourage both parents to participate equally in parenting children.

 If you and your spouse are unable to agree on a parenting plan, the judge will establish one on your behalf.
 A parenting plan needs to include the following information: